bmanjuu/HPHangman/README.md

 ## Requirements
 This game is an iOS app that requires iOS 10.2+ to run.

+## Installation
+Download this project and run using the latest version of Xcode.

 ## Technical Highlights
 * Realm
 * AVFoundation
 * Xcode 8.2.1
 * Written in Swift 3.0

 ## Description
 The user is tasked with saving Harry Potter from Lord Voldemort in playing this magically-themed version of Hangman.